 So, where do we go from here?
 There are two areas, in particular, on which we need to focus; Community and Global Engagement and Lifestyle.
 Expect us then to be raising the profile of our support for sustainability projects both globally and locally, to be re-examining our commitment to Fair Trade and to be encouraging church members to reflect on how their lifestyle can be made more compatible with caring for God’s creation.
 We hope, too, to engage with local groups and to work with St Mary’s First School in raising awareness of environmental issues.

-It would be so good to achieve the silver award by Easter 2021!
+It would be so good to achieve the silver award by Summer 2021!